Seek Returns logo

 0.00%

-SONY’s Dividend Payout Ratio of 10.10% is within the typical range for the Consumer Electronics industry, suggesting a balanced approach between shareholder payouts and company reinvestment.
+SONY’s Dividend Payout Ratio of 10.52% is within the typical range for the Household Durables industry, suggesting a balanced approach between shareholder payouts and company reinvestment.

-AAPL vs. SONY: A comparison of their Payout Ratio against the Consumer Electronics industry benchmark.
+AAPL vs. SONY: A comparison of their Dividend Payout Ratio (TTM) against their respective Technology Hardware, Storage & Peripherals and Household Durables industry benchmarks.

 Dividend at a Glance